Rovanion/liuthesis/README.md

-All parameters are accessible through eponymous commands that render the name of the command, so that it will be obvious (hopefully) which commands to use for parameterizing the thesis.
+All parameters are accessible through eponymous commands that render the name of the command, so that it will be obvious (hopefully) which commands to use for parametrizing the thesis.

 Thus, `\createvariable{edition}` creates a command `\edition{}` which accepts a single parameter and sets the global variable `\@edition`,